trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/HR-integrations/Gusto.md

 If your employees are set up in Expensify with their company emails, but with their personal emails in Gusto, then they will end up with duplicate Expensify accounts after you connect the two systems.
 The Gusto integration imports users from Gusto using the emails entered in Gusto - if it's a different email from an existing account in Expensify, then a new, separate account will be created.

-To resolve this, you can ask each affected employee to merge their existing Expensify account with the new Expensify account by navigating to **Settings > Account > Account Details** and scrolling down to **Merge Accounts**.
+To resolve this, you can ask each affected employee to merge their existing Expensify account with the New Ieatta account by navigating to **Settings > Account > Account Details** and scrolling down to **Merge Accounts**.

 {% include faq-end.md %}